itsjameszhao/Latent-Gaussian-Compression/paper/paper.md

 <!-- ![w:500 center](../pics/submodular_maximization/GradientClusters_VAE.png) -->
 ![w:500 center](../pics/submodular_maximization/GradientClusters_CNN.png)

+### Comparing the performance
 This LGC approach returns a packaged representation of the dataset fitted GMM (mean vectors, covariance matrices, and component weights) and the decoder part of the autoencoder to be used for image reconstruction and training.
-Table 1 summarizes the performance of a CNN classifier trained on examples from each model, with the goal of achieving a high test accuracy with a small file size.
-Percent reduction is defined the ratio between the disk size of the full MNIST training set versus the size of the compressed file.
-Using a GZip compression, the MNIST dataset can be reduced by 82.34\% of its original size.
-With the autoencoder architecture, the size of the dataset can be reduced by nearly 94.44% in size while achieving a 95.98\% accuracy on the original MNIST dataset.
+Table 1 summarizes the performance of a CNN classifier trained on examples from each model, along with the amount of size reduction the model was able to achieve.
+Percent reduction is defined the ratio between the disk size of the full MNIST training data (11.55 GB) versus the size of the compressed file.
+Using a GZip compression, the MNIST dataset can be reduced by 82.34\% compared to its original size.
+The vanilla autoencoder architecture reduced the size by 94.44% while achieving a 95.98\% accuracy on the original MNIST test set.

 | Approach                            |   Percent reduction |   Test accuracy | Compression Ratio|
 |:------------------------------------|--------------------:|----------------:|-----------------:|